 11.4 The price of a Product may not include delivery charges.
 Our delivery charges are as advised to you during the check-out process, before you confirm your order.
 To check relevant delivery charges, please refer to this link.

 11.5 Our site contains a large number of Products.
 It is always possible that, despite our reasonable efforts, some of the Products on our site may be incorrectly priced.
 If we discover an error in the price of the Products you have ordered we will contact you in writing to inform you of this error and we will give you the option of continuing to purchase the Product at the correct price or cancelling your order.
 We will not process your order until we have your instructions.
 If we are unable to contact you using the contact details you provided during the order process, we will treat the order as cancelled and notify you in writing.
 Please note that if the pricing error is obvious and unmistakeable and could have reasonably been recognised by you as a mispricing, we do not have to provide the Products to you at the incorrect (lower) price.

 12.1 Upon dispatching your Products we shall raise an invoice.
 Our invoices are payable in full and in cleared funds within 30 calendar days of the date of the invoice.
-Payment shall be made to the bank account nominated in writing by us.
+Payment shall be made by credit card or to the bank account nominated in writing by us.
+PLEASE NOTE: as of 01/01/2021 we are no longer accepting cheques as a form or payment.
 Time of payment is of the essence.